 Olympia, WA 98507-9030

 - Uber and Lyft drivers: Driving for Uber or Lyft can be profitable for people wanting to be their own boss or supplement their income.
-While both Lyft and Uber insure their drivers with $1 million in coverage, it’s important that drivers first check with their own car insurance companies because there are many gray areas where Uber or Lyft’s coverage does not apply.
+While both Lyft and Uber insure their drivers with $1 million in coverage, it’s important that drivers first check with their own car insurance companies, because there are many gray areas in which Uber and Lyft’s coverages don’t apply.

 - Commercial truck drivers: Commercial truck drivers face a lot of insurance issues.
 For workers who drive for a company, the truck will likely be owned by the company, and the company will pay for insurance while the driver is on the job.
-If a truck driver is self-employed and owns his own truck, he will have to purchase his own commercial truck insurance.
+If a truck driver is self-employed and owns their own truck, they will have to purchase their own commercial truck insurance.